Comprehensive Dental Care in Urbana, Maryland

-- Snoring & Sleep Apnea Prevention
+- Sleep Apnea & Snoring Prevention

 Initial Oral Examination

 Your initial oral examination includes a visual examination, charting, periodontal probing, diagnosis and treatment recommendations.
 We will also take x-rays, which includes the panoramic x-ray for proper diagnosis of the anterior (front) and posterior (back) teeth as well as the bite-wing x-ray series for proper diagnosis of proximal decay of posterior teeth.
-For those patients who are particularily anxious, we offer mild sedation.
+For those patients who are particularly anxious, we offer mild sedation.